GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 Results are reported in @table:rl:results:wer_performance_vs_baselines.
 The number of test episodes is set to $#n-ep = 1000$ to ensure statistical significance.
 Also, #pi-theta is trained $#n-rep = 8$ times from scratch on each environment, and the evaluation metrics are averaged across these #n-rep runs.
-#pi-still and #pi-orient have the same performance on the omnidirectional environment, where the agent's orientation does not affect the cost value.
+#pi-still and #pi-still-orient have the same performance on the omnidirectional environment, where the agent's orientation does not affect the cost value.
-In contrast, the #acr("MFC") of #pi-orient is lower than that of #pi-still, with the directional cost as facing the source contributes to reducing the #acr("WER") on average.
+In contrast, the #acr("MFC") of #pi-still-orient is lower than that of #pi-still, with the directional cost as facing the source contributes to reducing the #acr("WER") on average.
 The low cumulated reward achieved by #pi-random is caused by the agent repeatedly hitting the room walls and being penalized by the #reward-wall-penalty penalty.
 By contrast, #pi-safe-random achieves a similar mean final cost, but does not see its reward impacted by the wall hit penalty.
 The trained deep neural policy #pi-theta outperforms all baselines on the two environments.